yerlikayaperi/Project-Complexify/README.md

 ## Pre-required modules

-For this project to work, the following extensions must be downloaded:
+For this project to work, the following extensions are automatically downloaded during the pip install:
   - streamlit
   - rdkit
   - py3Dmol